Tableau Data Connections to Databases and Multiple Sources

 This procedure connects the database into the Tableau.
 You can select the tables from the database and import it into Tableau.
 You can join multiple tables by creating a relationship between them.

-Tableau can connect to websites using web connector.
+Tableau can connect to websites using Tableau data connectors.
 The connection procedure is given as follows.

 Step 1) In this window,